mesgjs/mesgjs/docs/Mesgjs-Messaging-Overview.md

 in the baton matches the responding object, it saves the message and sender information from the baton, clears the baton, and processes the securely-passed message from the known sender.

+## Module-Signed Messages

+If a message is sent using a "list-op"-style message, including a `mid` attribute with the module's runtime-assigned ID in the list-op value will result in the message being a "module-signed message".

+`receiver([operation mid=@mid] parameters)`

+When sending module-signed messages, the runtime messaging pipeline will include the sending-module identifier (the sending module's "modpath" value) in the receiver's dispatch object, accessible as `@d(smi)` from Mesgjs or `d.smi` from JavaScript.

+The receiver does not gain access to the sender's mid via the list-op; it is only accessible to the Mesgjs runtime system.
+(Just be sure you're putting it in the list-op and not in the message parameters, especially if you're using list-op `params=` to supply message parameters.)

+The sending-module identifier is useful for looking up access-controlled capabilities in the runtime module meta-data (under the `modcaps` key).

+For non-module-signed messages, the `smi` value is `@u`/`undefined`.

+Module-signing of messages works for both anonymous messages (e.g. from JavaScript) and attributed messages (between two runtime-created Mesgjs objects).